 7.1 There are three levels of MAPPA management designed to ensure resources are focused on those that require the greatest level of multi-agency co-operation.
-The MAPPA level is determined by a robust screening process and should be regularly reconsidered throughout the MAPPA management period.
+The MAPPA level is determined by a robust level setting process, and should be regularly reconsidered throughout the MAPPA management period.